Julgodis/Cupcake-Compiler/README.md

 # Issues #
 The goal is to make Cupcake as great as possible and to do that i need your help.
-If you find any problems/bugs please report them and don't forget to send exemple code that demonstrates the problem.
-You can use the github issue section or send me an email at [support@jonathanwase.se](mailto://support@jonathanwase.se) (use the email if you don't want the demonstration source code to be public).
+If you find any problems/bugs, please report them and don't forget to send example code that demonstrates the problem.
+You can use the Github issue section or send me an email at [support@jonathanwase.se](mailto://support@jonathanwase.se) (use the email if you don't want the demonstration source code to be public).

 # Source Code? #
 For now I have decided to not release the source code.
 Why, because I don't know if it would be fair to Jonathan Blow (everyone creating their own version of JAI) and I am not very proud of the quality of the code.
-There is a huge amount of unnecessery code that could and should be removed, Cupcake v0.1-alpha is around 45k LOC.
+There is a huge amount of unnecessary code that could and should be removed, Cupcake v0.1-alpha is around 45k LOC.

 # Licence #